Yelizaveta Kovalskaya: Revolutionary life

 She was finally released in 1903, moving to Geneva and joining the Socialist Revolutionary Party.
 In 1903–1917, she was in exile in Switzerland and France.

 In 1918, Kovalskaya became a research worker at Petrograd Historical Revolutionary Archive and member of the editorial board of the Katorga and Exile magazine.

-She had been married twice and there was never any mention of having children.
+She had been married twice, and there was never any mention of her having children.